Livestream Video Platform

 Context & Problem

-Resi Media (pseudonym: Video Stream Co.) was building a live-streaming platform for broadcasters who needed enterprise-grade reliability, high video quality, and a professional viewer experience.
+Resi Media was building a live-streaming platform for broadcasters who needed enterprise-grade reliability, high video quality, and a professional viewer experience.

 The challenge was fragmentation.